AndersenLab/linkagemapping/README.md

 phenocross <- mergepheno(cross, pheno)
 ```

 **As of this writing (7/24/2015) the genotypes for the first two sets of RIAILs are unclear and these strains do not contribute to the mapping.
-Consequently, it is advised to subset to only the third set of RIAILs prior to mapping when using the N2/CB4856 cross object, as below:**
+Consequently, it is advised to subset to only the second set of RIAILs prior to mapping when using the N2/CB4856 cross object, as below:**

 ```r
 # Assuming the phenotype data is in a data frame named "pheno"
 phenocross <- mergepheno(cross, pheno, set = 2)
 ```

+**As of 4/10/2017 the most recent cross object, N2xCB4856cross_full, contains SNPs from whole-genome sequence data from three sets: QX1-239, QX240-598, and ECA1-667.
+Select the set of strains applicable for your mapping**

 ### Completing the Mapping